Friday, March 12, 2010

 40 United Kingdom

-B: Carry On Up The Eurosong.
+B: Carry On Up the Eurosong.

 A: Good vocals (and harmonies) save this from being utterly shameful.
 For all its failings, you can see why it would appeal to a British Eurovision audience, as backhanded a compliment as that may be.